geneontology/geneontology.github.io/_docs/tools-guide.md

 ---

-> This page documents how to query the ontology annotations and GO-CAM models using the GO APIs
+> This page documents how to query the ontology, annotations, and GO-CAM models using the GO API.

 ---